-Gradient descent is an optimization approach for determining the values of a function's parameters (coefficients) that minimizes a cost function (cost).
+Gradient descent is an optimization approach that determines the values of a function's parameters (coefficients) that minimizes a cost function (cost).
 This blog post tries to provide you some insight into how optimized gradient descent algorithms behave.
 We'll start by looking at the many types of gradient descent.
 Then we'll go over some of the issues encountered during operations.
-Following that, we'll go over the most typical way by demonstrating their motivation to tackle these problems and how that leads to developing their update rules.
-We'll also take a quick look at gradient descent methods and architectures in a parallel and distributed scenario.
-Finally, we'll look at some other ways for gradient descent optimization.
+Following that, we'll take a quick look at gradient descent methods and architectures in parallel and distributed scenario.

 Gradient Descent Intuition